Matheus-Oliveira-Marino/Maze-escaping/README.md

 # Maze Escaping

-- [ ] Maze Escaping is a project developed using Java language where players navigate through a labyrinth, aiming to find the exit.
+- [ ] Maze Escaping is a project developed using Java language where a character navigate through a labyrinth, aiming to find the exit.

 ## Goal